PART 39—LICENSES AND RADIATION SAFETY REQUIREMENTS FOR WELL LOGGING

 [52 FR 8234, Mar.
 17, 1987, as amended at 67 FR 77652, Dec.
 19, 2002]

-(a) The licensee may not permit an individual to act as a logging supervisor or logging assistant unless that person wears, at all times during the handling of licensed radioactive materials, a personnel dosimeter that is processed and evaluated by an accredited National Voluntary Laboratory Accreditation Program (NVLAP) processor.
+(a) The licensee may not permit an individual to act as a logging supervisor or logging assistant unless that person wears a personnel dosimeter at all times during the handling of licensed radioactive materials.
 Each personnel dosimeter must be assigned to and worn by only one individual.
-Film badges must be replaced at least monthly and other personnel dosimeters replaced at least quarterly.
-After replacement, each personnel dosimeter must be promptly processed.
+Film badges must be replaced at least monthly and all other personnel dosimeters that require replacement must be replaced at least quarterly.
+All personnel dosimeters must be evaluated at least quarterly or promptly after replacement, whichever is more frequent.

 (b) The licensee shall provide bioassay services to individuals using licensed materials in subsurface tracer studies if required by the license.